 Training, qualifications & experience

 I work full time as a counsellor, during my career I have supported hundreds of clients, many for short periods of time and some over the long term.
-I spend part of my week working in NHS Primary Care, and also see clients privately in Durham/Chester-Le-Street.
+I work in Sheburn Village easily accessible from Durham City less than 2 miles away.

 My early training was in NLP-psychotherapy (Neuro-linguistic programming) and hypno-psychotherapy, I went on to become a UKCP Registered Psychotherapist and Registered BACP Member.
 I draw on a range of approaches including Gestalt, Transaction Analysis, Symbolic Modelling, CBT, Existential and Psychodynamic.
 My main motivation is to give clients the particular kind of support that will most help them.